dlab-berkeley/Stata-Fundamentals/dlab-stata-cheatsheet.md

 **levelsof** - determine how many separate values a variable has

 multiple log files

-**display as error** - output a message with color-coding

-**assert** - give an error if a certain condition is not met, for debugging purposes.

 **timer on 37** - start a timer and call it #37